 In particular, we encourage students enrolled in the M.A. in IxD program to use the information on the Fellowships, Scholarships, Grants and Award page to learn about the following.

 - 7. What TOEFL or IELTS score is required for ESL students in the M.A. in IxD program?

 Students who speak and write English as a second, third, or fourth language must earn a score of 83 or higher on the Test of English as a Foreign Language—TOEFL—or, attain at least a band score of 7.5 on the International English Language Testing System—IELTS—to be admitted into this program.
 The ability to actively and effectively communicate in written and spoken English on a daily basis is a necessity for all M.A. in IxD students.
 An applicant’s “professed success” during enrollments in other undergraduate or graduate programs wherein English proficiency may have been required does NOT meet the standard of the M.A. in IxD program.

-- 8. Are M.A. in IxD students eligible for the F-1 STEM Optional Practical Training Extension?
+- 8. Are M.A. in IxD students eligible for the F-1 STEM Optional Practical Training Extension of 24 months?

 - 9. What GRE or GMAT score is required for acceptance into the M.A. in IxD?

 The minimum undergraduate Grade Point Average required for admission into the M.A. in IxD program is a 3.0, and we prefer a 3.
 With that stated, please know that we admit individuals to this program on a case-by-case basis and that it is possible to gain admission with an undergraduate GPA of between 3.0 and 3.3.
 We believe strongly that undergraduate GPA is but one of several means to assess an individual applicant’s potential to achieve success within this program.